 Although it might be a case of waiting it out until your milk supply regulates, there are things you can do to reduce the effects of a fast letdown, including:

-Nurse regularly – shorter feeds more often will stop too much milk accumulating in the breasts.
+- Nurse regularly – shorter feeds more often will stop too much milk from accumulating in the breasts.

 2. Swallowing too much air

 Sometimes due to latch issues, babies can swallow air while they're feeding.
 So if you ever notice a clicking sound or bub often falls off the breast, you may want to have them checked for a lip or tongue tie.
 Alternatively, a big crying session could be to blame.
 Babies tend to gulp in a lot of air when they're upset, and this can also result in gas.